-H&R Block At Home Tax Preparation Software Review
+H&R Block At-Home Tax Preparation Software Review

-With its easy-to-use interface, H&R Block's At Home software is ideal for preparing simple tax returns.
-H&R Block, the makers of At Home, have done a good job of making data entry screens easy to read, and extra help is available through "Guide Me" interview-style questions.
+With its easy-to-use interface, H&R Block's software is ideal for preparing simple tax returns.
+H&R Block has done a good job of making data entry screens easy to read, and extra help is available through interview-style questions.

-Entering estimated tax payments for the state was a bit confusing to me, until I caught my mistake.
-At Home also won't calculate how much estimated tax payments should be for the current year.
-These are all fairly common issues that self-people face, and At Home could have made those features much more useful.
+The software will not assist in calculating a SEP-IRA or solo 401(k), both of which are popular retirement savings plans for the self-employed.
+Also, it will not calculate how much estimated tax payments should be for the current year.
+These are all fairly common issues that self-people face, and those features could make the software much more useful.

-H&R Block At Home has a clean, two-tier navigation system along the top of the screen.
+H&R Block has a clean, two-tier navigation system along the top of the screen.
 But navigating to individual data entry screens feels a bit cumbersome.
-Clicking on "federal," for example, prompts At Home to ask whether I want to continue where I left off, go to the first page of the interview, or review what I've entered so far.
-I had expected to be able to drill down to specific sections relating to the federal return.
-That drill down navigation can be found by clicking on the "Take Me To" link, which presents a table of contents for various sections.
+Clicking on "federal," for example, prompts H&R Block to ask whether you want to continue where you left off, go to the first page of the interview, or review what you've entered so far.
+To drill down to specific sections relating to the federal return, click on the "Take Me To" link, which presents a table of contents for various sections.

 Help Questions on Each Page